ian-lee-mxc/Moonchain-Documentation/docs/Moonchain-Design/XSD.md

 ## Insurance
-The goal of XSD and MXC is to enable every person/company to create XSD and circulate in their own economy to support their business logic, eventually it is to change the current situation that all the stable coins and Fiat currencies are backed by US treasury bonds, while US treasury bonds are like 30 trillion USD and US treasury and Fed Reserve only got 4 trillion gold or other reserves.
+The goal of Moonchain and XSD is to enable every person/company to create XSD and circulate in their own economy to support their business logic, eventually it is to change the current situation that all the stable coins and Fiat currencies are backed by US treasury bonds, while US treasury bonds are like 30 trillion USD and US treasury and Fed Reserve only got 4 trillion gold or other reserves.

 We need to peg this world better with the assets created by people and used by people.
 Also we need to deal with systematic risks if the de-peg happens.
 Central banks proposes to print more money to solve the problem.
-MXC DAO proposes that we should add a 10% insurance on the top of the every XSD mint to deal with the systematic risks.
+Moonchain DAO proposes that we should add a 10% insurance on the top of the every XSD mint to deal with the systematic risks.

 This 10% insurance can be paid every year to make sure even if the depeg happened like the collateral is gone or the overall overall collateral price is reduced due to a certain black swan event.